Why Is My Plant Turning Yellow? 7 Causes & How to Fix It

 1. Overwatering — The #1 Plant Killer

-Yellow mushy leaves caused by overwatering houseplant
+Yellow mushy leaves caused by overwatering a houseplant

 Here’s what happens: when roots sit in waterlogged soil, they can’t get oxygen.
 They essentially suffocate, stop functioning, and can’t deliver water or nutrients to the leaves.
 Ironically, the plant shows symptoms of thirst — yellowing and wilting — even though there’s too much water.